 When was the last time you saw a starry night?
 Populated areas expel a great deal of light, which pollutes the night sky resulting in the appearance of barely any stars.
 In much of Charleston’s lowcountry, there is too much light pollution to see the stars.
 The IDA (International Dark-Sky Association) started the Dark-Sky movement aimed at reducing light pollution.
-This movement recognizes the safety and security benefits of outdoor lighting, but emphasizes balance to reduce environmental impact.
+This movement recognizes the safety and security benefits of Charleston Commercial Outdoor Lights, but emphasizes balance to reduce environmental impact.

 So why should anyone worry about light pollution?
 The negative effects of light pollution go beyond just the distorted view of the night’s sky.
 Migratory animals circadian rhythms are being disrupted and ecosystems are being harmed because of this.
 Seas turtles are led by moonlight to the sea and an improper outdoor light placement can draw these animals to their demise.
 People around the world are taking part in this Dark-Sky movement and responsible businesses are following suit.